awsteiner/btmanip/sphinx/index.rst

 Todo List
 =========

-.. todo:: Use the bibtex-spirit writer
+.. todo:: Better documentation
 .. todo:: Move code from bib_file.h to source file
+.. todo:: In clean, remove tildes from author lists
+.. todo:: Use the bibtex-spirit writer?

 Indices and tables
 ==================